4 Natural Remedies and Where You Can Find Them

 Chamomile has been used for centuries as herbal medicine, and its effects are well documented.
 This small, white flower, which looks remarkably similar to a daisy, is dried before being brewed into a tea and it can be found just about anywhere due to its hardiness and voracious ability to grow, provided it receives regular sunlight.
 The acute medicinal properties of flavonoids found within chamomile mean that it is effective in managing pain (particularly for menstrual pain), treating diabetes and low blood sugar, reducing inflammation, and helping with sleep and relaxation.
 It is also being investigated for its ability to target cancer cells and assist in the prevention of cancer, as well as its ability to ease common cold symptoms.

-This is, of course, far from an exhaustive list, so keep an eye out for future posts where I’m sure to detail some more.
+This is, of course, is far from an exhaustive list, so keep an eye out for future posts where I’m sure to detail some more.
 Of course, you can also reach out to us here at The Wellness Company, where we will be pleased to help you in your journey for personal health accountability.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -